au-research/raido/app-client/readme.md

   `api-svc` during local dev
     * you could change this to `https://demo.raido-infra.com` if you don't want to run the api-svc locally
-      * don't commmit that, preferrably find a way to customise it in a local file or something (and add it to this doco)
+      * don't commit that, preferably find a way to customise it in a local file or something (and add it to this doco)

+## Running a local Node.js server from command line

+* in the directory: `<repo>/app-client`
+* run `npm install`
+  * this step installs all the npm dependencies locally
+* run `npm run start`
+  * this step runs a local Node.js web server
+  * the node.js server takes care of building and serving the app so you can access it in your local browser at `http://localhost:7080`

 ## Debugging the app in IDEA